TimoGuy/DemoEngine/TestGUI/ideapad.md

 - [x] Hey Janitor, there's a red 0 in the luminance texture, fyi
 - [ ] Fix raymarching issues with edge of Clouds
   - [ ] It's less of an issue with FXAA enabled.
 Hah.
 Up to you, future Timo, but I'm not fixing it.
+  - [x] Okay, so I think the possible cause for this was because the depth-sliced atmospheric LUT got cut off early and so the fringes of the atmosphere just never got included.

 ## Gameplay